Professor, History

 - American Enlightenment

-- Feminist histories of American women and religion
+- Feminist histories of North American women and religion

-- Intellectual history of antislavery movements in the US and Canada
+- Intellectual histories of antislavery movements in the Atlantic world

 Books: